- Simple, if slow, data transfer process

 Once you have your new PS4 Pro hooked up, it’s time to turn it on and get it setup.
 Thankfully, setting up the PS4 Pro is still lightning-fast.
 You can cruise through the menus without breaking much of a sweat, inputting the most basic of information like which timezone you’re in, your Wi-Fi network ID and password and which language you’d like to use.

-Then it will come time to transfer data.
-The process is relatively straightforward: hook both systems up to the same Wi-Fi network and connect them to one another via an ethernet cable and you’re good to go.
+Transferring data from an earlier iteration of the PS4 is a relatively straightforward process: hook both systems up to the same Wi-Fi network and connect them to one another via an ethernet cable and you’re good to go.
 We had about 158GB of data on our old PS4, and that took about an hour to transfer to the PS4 Pro.

 We really liked how easy Sony made it to transfer the content from one PS4 to the next, and even though we had to wait nearly an hour and a half for the process to complete, when all was said and done it had everything from our old console, exactly the way we had it set up previously.

 But let’s get to the meat and potatoes here: actual performance.
-As you might know, the PlayStation 4 Pro’s biggest draw is that it offers “enhanced performance” for 30 of your favorite titles – including all games released on PlayStation VR – as well as 4K HDR streaming from Netflix.
+As you might know, the PlayStation 4 Pro’s biggest draw is that it offers “enhanced performance” for a growing pool of your favorite titles – including all games released on PlayStation VR – as well as 4K HDR streaming from Netflix.
 Increasingly, games built for the PlayStation platform will be taking advantage of the enhanced processing power as soon as they've been released.

 Enhanced performance can manifest itself in different ways - one way might be that games will play at 4K resolution at 30 frames per second; another might be more detailed textures, or even the option to choose a higher framerate at 1080p resolution.
 It’s up to developers to choose how they want their games to take advantage of the upgraded processing power of the Pro in a feature Sony calls “Pro Mode.”

-As of today, there are currently 30 games that support Pro Mode in some way, shape or form.
-You can read the full list on this PlayStation 4 Pro Games round-up, but some highlights of the list include The Last of Us Remastered, The Elders Scrolls: Skyrim Special Edition, Titanfall 2 and Uncharted 4: A Thief’s End.
+There are now tons of games that support Pro Mode in some way, shape or form.
+You can read our top picks in this PlayStation 4 Pro Games round-up, but some highlights of the list include The Last of Us Remastered, The Elder Scrolls: Skyrim Special Edition, Titanfall 2 and Uncharted 4: A Thief’s End.

 So what can you expect when you pop in some of these games?
 We’ve broken down the performance based on what screen you’ll be potentially viewing it on.